rannn367/tp/docs/UserGuide.md

 Examples:
 * `customeredit 1 p/99994567 e/newemail@example.com` edits the phone number and email address of the 1st customer to be `99994567` and `newemail@example.com` respectively.
-* `customeredit 2 n/Betsy Crower rp/5000 t/` edits the name of the 2nd staff to be `Betsy Crower`, changes the staff ID to `S002`, and clears all existing tags.
+* `customeredit 2 n/Betsy Crower rp/5000 t/` edits the name of the 2nd customer to be `Betsy Crower`, updates their reward points to `5000`, and clears all existing tags.

 These are the before and after images of the first example